Miriam-Hein/pands-project2021/README.md

 #### Histograms of Variables

 Histograms are focused on one variable at a time and shows the distribution of this variable.
-The values in a Histogram are usually split into intervals.
+The values in a Histogram are usually split into intervals or so called descrete bins.
+The y-Axis of the graph usually represents the frequency or counts the amount of occurrences in the dataset for concecutive interval.
+Basically a bar chart only that it focuses on one variable rather than comparing different variables.
+[17]

 The below Histograms have been created using the seaborn library with the x value varying, see Code extract for plots 1 - 4 below: